yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

    - _Delete_: the bucket and its contents are destroyed.
 > Note: the `Bucket`'s release policy is set to "Retain" as a default.
 Exercise caution when using the "Delete" release policy as the bucket content will be deleted.
 > Note: a `Bucket` is not deleted if it is bound to any `BucketRequest`s.
-6. `anonymousAccessMode`:  ACL specifying *uncredentialed* access to the Bucket.
+6. `anonymousAccessMode`: a string specifying *uncredentialed* access to the Bucket.
 This is applicable to cases where the storage instance or objects are intended to be publicly readable and/or writable.
-Accepted values:
+One of:
-   - `private`: Default, disallow uncredentialed access to the storage instance.
+   - "private": Default, disallow uncredentialed access to the storage instance.
-   - `ro`: Read only, uncredentialed users can call ListBucket and GetObject.
+   - "publicReadOnly": Read only, uncredentialed users can call ListBucket and GetObject.
-   - `rw`: Read/Write, same as `ro` with the addition of PutObject being allowed.
+   - "publicWriteOnly": Write only, uncredentialed users can only call PutObject.
-   - `wo`: Write only, uncredentialed users can only call PutObject.
+   - "publicReadWrite": Read/Write, same as `ro` with the addition of PutObject being allowed.
 > Note: does not reflect or alter the backing storage instances' ACLs or IAM policies.
 7. `bucketClassName`: Name of the associated bucket class (greenfield only).
 8. `bindings`: an array of `BucketAccess.name`(s).
 If the list is empty then there are no bindings (accessors) to this `Bucket` instance and the `Bucket` can potentially be deleted.